-(a) Decisions of the Circuit Court and the Court of Appeals.

-(b) The orderly growth of the neighborhood and community.

-(c) The most appropriate use of land and structure.

-(d) Facilities for sewers, water, trash and garbage collection and disposal and the ability of the town or County to supply such services.

-(e) Availability of fire fighting equipment.

-(f) The effect of such use upon the peace of people in their homes.

-(g) The number of people residing, working or studying in the immediate area.

-(h) The type and kind of structures in the vicinity where people are apt to gather in large numbers such as schools, churches, theatres, hospitals and the like.

-(i) Traffic conditions, including facilities for pedestrians, such as sidewalks and safety zones and parking facilities available and the access of cars off highways.
+- (a) Decisions of the Circuit Court and the Supreme Court of Appeals. - (b) The orderly growth of the neighborhood and community. - (c) The most appropriate use of land and structure. - (d) Facilities for sewers, water, trash and garbage collection and disposal and the ability of the Town or County to supply such services. - (e) Availability of firefighting equipment. - (f) The effect of such use upon the peace of people in their homes. - (g) The number of people residing, working or studying in the immediate area. - (h) The type and kind of structures in the vicinity where people are apt to gather in large numbers such as schools, churches, theatres, hospitals and the like. - (i) Traffic conditions, including facilities for pedestrians, such as sidewalks and safety zones and parking facilities available and the access of cars off highways.

-(j) The preservation of cultural and historic landmarks.

-(k) The conservation of property values.

-(1) The effect of odors, dust, gas, smoke, fumes, vibrations, glare and noise upon the uses of surrounding properties.

-(m) The contribution, if any, such proposed use, building or addition would make toward the deterioration of areas and neighborhoods.
+- (j) The preservation of cultural and historic landmarks. - (k) The conservation of property values. - (l) The effect of odors, dust, gas, smoke, fumes, vibrations, glare and noise upon the uses of surrounding properties. - (m) The contribution, if any, such proposed use, building or addition would make toward the deterioration of areas and neighborhoods. - (n) Any findings and recommendations of the Historic Landmark Commission.

-(n) The recommendation of the Planning Commission when such matters are located within the Historic District.

-Section 9-1010 Public hearings and permits issued by the Board

-(amended January 11, 2000)
+Section 9-1010 Public hearings and permits issued by the Board (amended January 11, 2000)